 The tool or workpiece is mounted to the tool output flange (ISO 9409-1) at the tip of the robot.
-All measurements are in millimeters.

-1.2: Dimensions and hole pattern of the tool.
+Dimensions and hole pattern of the tool.
 All measurements are in millimeters.

 Tool flange

 The tool output flange (ISO 9409-1) is where the tool is mounted at the tip of the robot.
 It is recommended to use a radially slotted hole for the positioning pin to avoid overconstraining, while keeping precise position.